davidnguyen11/blog/src/content/rewrite-commit-history.md

 ---
-title: "Rewrite commit history"
+title: 'Rewrite commit history'
-date: "2019-09-08"
+date: '2019-09-08'
-description: "As an engineer, we like to keep things organized.
-Especially, when you are working on the project and the team is growing larger..."
+description: 'As an engineer, we like to keep things organized.
+Especially, when you are working on the project and the team is growing larger...'
 draft: false
-path: "/blog/rewrite-commit-history"
+path: '/blog/rewrite-commit-history'
 ---

 ![https://miro.medium.com/max/12000/1*2AmmzTttPrrgM4iKZ75vDQ.jpeg](https://miro.medium.com/max/12000/1*2AmmzTttPrrgM4iKZ75vDQ.jpeg)

-You can find the original post [here.](https://medium.com/@dzungnguyen179/rewrite-commit-history-c5940bb28d97)

 # Overview

 As an engineer, we like to keep things organized.
 Especially, when you are working on the project and the team is growing larger.
 That means there are a lot of engineers working on the same source code and a bunch of commits are made every day.
 Keeping the git history clean and linear makes it easier for all of the engineers to understand what is going on in the source code.
 Doing so requires using a few advanced git features.
 In this article we will learn how to perform 4 git tasks that I believe are essential to keeping your commit history minimal and concise before merging it with the main branch.

 - Squash & Reword